Neural Active Learning Meets the Partial Monitoring Framework: Background

-The goal is to minimize the cost incurred in each round.
-This is achieved by selecting the action $i^\star_t$ that minimizes the expected cost for $x_{t}$, and is defined such that $i^\star_t = \argmin_{1 \leq i \leq N} \textbf{c}_{i} p(x_t)$.
-The performance of the agent is measured by the cumulative regret (to minimize) w.r.t. the optimal action strategy: Eq.~\ref{eq:contextual_regret} scales sub-linearly with $T$ if the agent identifies the optimal action and commits to it over time.
+The performance of the agent is measured by the cumulative regret (to minimize) w.r.t. the optimal action strategy:

+Eq.~\ref{eq:contextual_regret2} scales sub-linearly with $T$ if the agent identifies the optimal action and commits to it over time.
 This requires to balance \textit{exploration} (playing informative actions) and \textit{exploitation} (minimizing per-round regret).